turkishcoffee/FSOtranslations/README.md

 Object translation is not possible yet until an Edith replacement is written.

 ## How to Contribute
-* Install The Sims Online
+* Install The Sims Online ([Download here](http://largedownloads.ea.com/pub/misc/tso/))
+* Fork the FSOTranslations repository
-* Make a directory of the language you wish to translate known as [language].dir
+* Make a new directory of the language you wish to translate known as [language].dir
-* Copy any .cst from Online\TSOClient\gamedata\uitext\english.dir to your directory
+* Copy any .cst from Online\TSOClient\gamedata\uitext\english.dir to your directory as a template
 * Translate the words between the [carets](https://en.wikipedia.org/wiki/Caret) from English to said language
-* Push your patch to us
+* Push the patch back here

 †On 64bit systems, this will be in Program Files(x86). **IF** you choose to install it there.

 ## Guidelines
 * Translate everything that isn't clearly a Sims 1 concept
-* Use accents instead of speciel characters.
+* Use accents instead of special characters.
 * Latin script-based languages only.
 [Natural](https://en.wikipedia.org/wiki/Natural_language) or [constructed](https://en.wikipedia.org/wiki/Constructed_language).

+### Object translation
+Object translation with [Volcanic](https://dl.dropboxusercontent.com/u/12239448/Volcanic.pdf) is not apart of this project, at present.
+I'm looking into a way to incorporating this into the project.

 ## Seeing your changes
-To see your changes, put your [your language].dir in the same directory as english.dir, then change the following lines in **freeso.exe.config**:
+Put [your language].dir in the same directory as english.dir.
+Then change the following lines in **freeso.exe.config**:
 ```XML
 <setting name="CurrentLang" serializeAs="String">
                 <value>[your language]</value>
 ```
-This is not a permanent solution.
+However, this is not a permanent solution.
 Your changes will be lost next time you update your client.

 # Licenses
 Content is licensed under public domain.
 The installation script is licensed under the GPL 2.